diyagarg-23/regression_metrics/README.md

 # Regression Metrics
-This repository documents my learning experience on Principle Component Analysis on MNIST dataset based on a YouTube tutorial.
+This repository documents my learning experience on Regression metrics based on a YouTube tutorial.

 # Dataset
 The project uses the placement dataset.